theshivamlko/navoki_notes/README.md

 - To get devices list, run `flutter devices`

 ### NOTE:
-- Also, install build tools for each platforms  to run on that platform.
-Follow links above.
+- You need SDK setup only, then can create your own build for each platform.
-- **Flutter Desktop is not stable yet** so you might face some issue, till now I have faced few app crashes on desktop but feature is implemented and app is running.
-For Linux app you need to build project and run using ```flutter run -d linux```
+- **Publishing Apps** still need to be tested for stability after release on Desktop apps

 ## Learning
 Few things I have used that you can work to understand flutter development.